bigskysoftware/htmx/www/content/attributes/hx-trigger.md

 is seen again before the delay completes, it is ignored, the element will trigger at the end of the delay.
 * `from:<Extended CSS selector>` - allows the event that triggers a request to come from another element in the document (e.g. listening to a key event on the body, to support hot keys)
   * A standard CSS selector resolves to all elements matching that selector.
 Thus, `from:input` would listen on every input on the page.
   * The CSS selector is only evaluated once and is not re-evaluated when the page changes.
 If you need to detect dynamically added elements use an event filter, for example `hx-trigger="click[event.target.matches('button')]"`.
 Unlike a standard CSS selector, an event filter will only catch events from the element the `hx-trigger` attribute is defined on or its descendants, it can be combined with `from:body` to catch events from every button on the page.
+Event filters [require eval](@/docs.md#configuration-options).
   * The extended CSS selector here allows for the following non-standard CSS values:
     * `document` - listen for events on the document
     * `window` - listen for events on the window